 It’s hard to escape multi-tasking.
 But overdoing it can result in an exercise in futility: doing a little here, a little there and never completing anything significant.
 We all have our way of thinking and working.
 Some of us like juggling a few tasks; others like to drop deeply into one task for hours (and some jobs require more of this).
 Pay attention to how you feel during your most productive days, and see how many project tasks you get done.
 If three is about the most you can handle, then you know what you—and others—can expect in a day.
 Don’t overextend yourself (see No. 4).
 If the numbers go over that ideal (say 3), work through the top three, and get to the rest tomorrow.

 6. Focus on the task at hand.

-This is easier said than done, but when you’re working on one task or project, put your full attention there.
+This is easier said than done, but when you’re working on multiple project tasks, put your full attention on one at a time.
 It might take discipline—especially if you have a wily mind that wanders.
-If you’re used to interrupting one task half way through because a random thought about Project B darted into your mind, try to push it away and stay where you are.
+If you’re used to interrupting one task halfway through because a random thought about Project B darted into your mind, try to push it away and stay where you are.
 This is a focusing exercise that takes practice, and it will get easier over time.
 If you’re worried about losing a brilliant thought, write it down.
-If it’s a truly brilliant though, it will return.
+If it’s truly brilliant though, it will return.
 And have some rules around checking email and those other distracting websites.
 Make them work for you and use them as rewards!